onlang-org/onst-schemastore/README.md

 > Built for [ONLang](https://github.com/onlang-org/ONLang)

-A utility library bundled with CLI for categorizing SchemaStore catalog into entities and list them.
+A utility library bundled with superfast CLI for categorizing [SchemaStore](https://schemastore.org/) catalog into entities and list them.
 The catalog is broken into different entities based on similarity using [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and [Spelling Distance](https://en.wikipedia.org/wiki/Spelling_distance).
 This is achieved by using the [fastest-levenshtein](https://www.npmjs.com/package/fastest-levenshtein) package.

+> The objective is to provide schema from many systems on the fly for [ONLang](https://www.npmjs.com/package/on-lang) and [osnt](https://www.npmjs.com/package/@onlang-org/onst)

 ## Table of Contents
 - [Installation](#installation)